RealCyberShane/portfolio/soc.md

 # Creating My Own SOC Using Microsoft Azure

-I created my own Security Operations Center (SOC) by deploying my own SIEM that monitors and generates alerts for all of the devices in my personal home business lab.
+I created a Security Operations Center (SOC) by deploying my own SIEM that monitors and generates alerts for all of the devices in my personal home business lab.

-I also set up a threat intelligence feed that sends our SIEM commonly seen and newly found indicators of comprimise.
+I also set up a threat intelligence feed that sends my SIEM commonly seen and newly found indicators of comprimise.

 ## Setting Up The Virtual Machine